-Ernesto Javier Martinez
+Ernesto Javier Martínez

 Gay Latino Studies: A Critical Reader, co-edited with Michael Hames-García (Duke University Press, 2011).

 - “Con quién, dónde, y por qué te dejas?
 Reflections on Joto Passivity,” Aztlán: A Journal of Chicano Studies.
 39:1 (2014)

-- “On Butler on Morrison On Language,” Signs: Journal of Women in Culture and Society.
-(Summer 2010).
+- “On Butler on Morrison on Language,” Signs: Journal of Women in Culture and Society.
+35.4 (2010).

 - “Dying to Know: Identity and Self-Knowledge in Baldwin’s Another Country.”
-PMLA 124.3 (May 2009): 782-797.
+PMLA: Publication of the Modern Language Association.
+124.3 (2009).

 ES 199: Social Progress, Social Change (Fall, 2017)